ranfysvalle02/vanilla-agents/README.md

 With all the components in place, it's time to set our AI assistant in motion.
 We create tasks, chain them into a process, and set the process running.
 As the tasks are performed, our AI assistant interacts with the user, remembers the conversation, and uses its tools to generate responses.

-## **`response_format={"type": "json_object"}`**

-By structuring responses in JSON format, you're essentially providing a blueprint for how the AI's thoughts can be interpreted and processed.
-The use of `response_format={"type": "json_object"}` when interacting with the OpenAI API is crucial for providing clear instructions to the AI model and receiving structured responses.
-Let's delve deeper into its significance and benefits.

 ## Conclusion

 Now that you've seen the foundation for building your own AI agent, it's time to experiment!